-WEP Data Encryption Authentication Type Normally, this should be left at the default value of "Automatic".
+WEP Data Encry WEP Data Encryption Authentication Type Normally, this should be left at the default value of "Automatic".
 If changed to "Open System" or "Shared Key", ensure that your Wireless Stations use the same setting.
-WEP Data Encryption Select the option to match other Wireless Stations: 64 Bit - data is encrypted, using the default key, before being transmitted.
+WEP Data Encryption Select the desired option, and ensure the Wireless Stations use the same setting. • 64 Bit - data is encrypted, using the default key, before being transmitted.
 You must enter at least the default key.
-For 64 Bit Encryption, the key size is 10 chars in HEX (0~9 and A~F).
-128 Bit - data is encrypted, using the default key, before being transmitted.
+For 64 Bit Encryption, the key size is 10 chars in HEX (0~9 and A~F). • 128 Bit - data is encrypted, using the default key, before being transmitted.
 You must enter at least the default key.
 For 128 Bit Encryption, the key size is 26 chars in HEX (0~9 and A~F).
 Default Key Select the key you wish to be the default.
 Transmitted data is ALWAYS encrypted using the Default Key; the other Keys are for decryption only.

 You must enter a Key Value for the Default Key .
 Key Value Enter the key value or values you wish to use.
 The Default Key is required, the other keys are optional.
 Other stations must have the same key.
 Passphrase If desired, you can generate a key from a phrase, instead of entering the key value directly.
 Enter the desired phrase, and click the "Generate Keys" button.